Search the site by keyword

 Technological change and the future of work

-The Commission has released an issues paper to assist individuals and organisations to participate in this inquiry.
+The Commission released an issues paper to assist individuals and organisations to participate in this inquiry.

-The issues paper outlines the background to the inquiry, our intended approach, and specific questions to which we are inviting feedback by 5 June 2019.
-Your submissions will help us better understand specific issues and ensure we have relevant information to inform our inquiry.
+The issues paper outlined the background to the inquiry, our intended approach, and specific questions to which invited feedback to help us better understand specific issues and ensure and inform our inquiry.

 Future of work orange